BYUHPC/sci-comp-course/resources.md

 ## Julia

 [Julia](https://julialang.org/) is like Python on steroids--it's more [expressive](https://docs.julialang.org/en/v1/manual/metaprogramming/), [faster](https://julialang.org/benchmarks/), and was [designed from the ground up for HPC](https://julialang.org/blog/2012/02/why-we-created-julia/).
 It [has its quirks](https://viralinstruction.com/posts/badjulia/) and isn't the right tool for everything, but [it's probably the best widely-used language available to write programs for supercomputers](https://viralinstruction.com/posts/goodjulia/).
+The [example code](https://github.com/BYUHPC/WaveSim.jl) is a good start for the Julia phases of the [project](project/overview.md).

 [Revise](https://timholy.github.io/Revise.jl/stable/) makes development in Julia (especially [packages](https://pkgdocs.julialang.org/v1/creating-packages/)) a breeze.
 [Pluto notebooks](https://github.com/fonsp/Pluto.jl) are nice if you're used to a Jupyter-like interface.